Donatello Brown

-Donatello Brown (born May 15, 1991) is an American football cornerback who is a free agent.
+Donatello Brown (born May 15, 1991) is an American football cornerback.
 He played college football at Valdosta State.
 He is the uncle of wide receiver John Brown.

 Professional career

 Green Bay Packers

 Brown signed with the Green Bay Packers as an undrafted free agent on May 5, 2017.
 He was waived by the Packers on September 2, 2017 and was signed to the practice squad the next day.
 He was promoted to the active roster on November 17, 2017.

 He was re-signed on March 12, 2018.
 After training camp, he was waived by the Packers on September 1, 2018.

 Atlanta Legends

 Brown signed with the Atlanta Legends of the Alliance of American Football for the 2019 season.
 The league ceased operations in April 2019.

 Dallas/Arlington Renegades

-Brown was drafted in the 9th round during phase four in the 2020 XFL Draft by the Dallas Renegades.
+Brown was drafted in the 9th round during phase four in the 2020 XFL draft by the Dallas Renegades.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Brown was drafted again by the Renegades on Nov 16, 2022 in the 2023 XFL Draft for the 2023 XFL season.
+Brown was drafted again by the Renegades on Nov 16, 2022 in the 2023 XFL draft for the 2023 XFL season.